pcshrosbree/OnToology/ontoology-local/README.md

 1. **Import Errors**: Ensure all dependencies are installed with `pip install -r requirements.txt`

-2. **OOPS!
-Service Unavailable**: The evaluation processor will generate a fallback report if the OOPS! service is unreachable
+2. **Evaluation Issues**: The evaluation processor will generate basic quality reports for ontology analysis

 3. **Large Ontologies**: For very large ontologies, consider:
    - Reducing `max_nodes` in diagram configuration